FurryCoders/falocalrepo-server/README.md

 The root folder `/` displays basic information on the database and has links to perform submissions and journal searches.

+### User

+The `/user/<username>` path displays basic statistics of a user stored in the database.
+Clicking on gallery/scraps or journals counters opens submissions and journals by the user respectively.

+The `/submissions/<username>` and `/journals/<username>` paths open submissions and journals by the user respectively.

 ### Search

 The server search interface allows to search both submissions and journals.
 Respectively, these can be reached at `/search/submissions` and `/search/journals`.
 The `/search/` path defaults to submissions search.